kubernetes/enhancements/keps/sig-scheduling/5690-dra-preemption/README.md

   devices are still allocated.
 If the preemptor is retried during this interval it fails again and preempts a second set of victims that were never needed.
 In the worst case, a slow or stuck resourceclaim controller turns a single preemption into a series of them.
-* **Device stealing.** Between t3 and t4 the devices are free, and nothing records that they were freed on behalf of the preemptor.
+* **Device stealing.** Between t3 and t4 the devices are free, and nothing in the API records that they were freed on behalf of the preemptor.
 An unrelated pod may be allocated them first, after which the preemptor has to preempt all over again.
 Under contention for scarce accelerators this can repeat indefinitely, which would defeat the purpose of this KEP.

 These are two views of the same gap: the scheduler has no representation of capacity that a preemptor has earned by preempting but has not yet received.
 A single mechanism, described below,